2017 Chicago White Sox season

-The 2017 Chicago White Sox season was the franchise’s 118th season in Chicago and 117th in the American League.
-It was also the team’s first season under new manager Rick Renteria following Robin Ventura, who chose not to extend his contract with the team after five seasons.
-The White Sox missed the playoffs for the ninth consecutive season, and finished in 4th place in their division and second worst in the AL respectively.
+The 2017 Chicago White Sox season was the franchise's 118th season in Chicago and 117th in the American League.
+It was also the team's first season under new manager Rick Renteria following Robin Ventura, who chose not to extend his contract with the team after five seasons.
+The White Sox missed the playoffs for the ninth consecutive season, and finished in fourth place in the American League Central and second worst in the AL respectively.

 Offseason

 After another disappointing season in 2016, GM Rick Hahn and the White Sox decided to rebuild the franchise for future success.